top of page

 Reisetsu O Mamori (Stick to the rules).

-jo, good etiquette must be observed by the following rules.
+In the dojo, good etiquette must be observed by the following rules.

 Shingi O Omanji (A student must have loyalty to his instructor).